chadmcrowell/k8s-up-and-running/kubectl/cheat-sheet.md

 # get the streaming log output for a container named 'log' in a pod named 'nginx'
 kubectl logs -f nginx -c log

+# tail the logs from a pod named 'nginx' that has one container
+kubectl logs nginx -f

 # delete pod 'nginx'
 kubectl delete po nginx